-We assume that there are M = 1,000 different videos, each encoded into L = 2 constant bit rate layers.
-The characteristics of each video are defined by the rate for each layer and its length.
-The rate for each layer is drawn randomly from a uniform distribution between 0.1 and 3 Mbps, while the length of the video is drawn from an exponential distribution with an average length of $\overline{T} =$ 3,600 seconds.
+We assume that there are 1000 different movies, each encoded into two layers.
+The characteristics of each movie are defined by the rate for each layer and its length.
+The rate for each layer is drawn randomly from a uniform distribution between 0.1 and 3 Mbps, while the length of the movie is drawn from an exponential distribution with an average length of 1 hour.

-In all of our experiments, client requests arrive according to a Poisson process.
-The average request arrival rate is $\lambda=M/(3\cdot\bar{T})=10.8$ requests per second.
-The client can request either a base layer only or a complete video (consisting of a base layer and an enhancement layer).
-The request type and the video requested are drawn randomly from a Zipf distribution with a parameter of $\zeta=1.0$.
-The revenue for each video layer is uniformly distributed between 1 to 10 to reflect a flexible pricing structure.
+In the simulation experiments client requests arrive according to a Poisson process.
+The average request arrival rate is 142 Erlangs.
+The client can request either a base layer only or a complete movie.
+The request type and the movie requested are drawn randomly from a Zipf distribution with a parameter of $\zeta = 1.0$.
+The revenue for each movie layer is uniformly distributed between 1 to 10.